elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The execution context in JavaScript is the environment where code is executed, including variables, scopes, and the value of this.
-It's created each time a function is called.<br /><br />
+It's created each time a function is called.
   </div>
   </div>
 </details>